What Does Dabiq Do? ISIS Hermeneutics and Organizational Fractures within Dabiq Magazine

 x

-Tags: Content Analysis, ISIS, Violent Jihadism
+Tags: Content Analysis, Islamic State of Iraq and Syria (ISIS), Violent Jihadism